onboarding-buddy/getting-started/python/README.md

 ## 1 Create an OnboardingBuddy account

-If you have not already, navigate to the Onboarding Buddy website at https://www.onboardingbuddy.co.
+If you have not done so already, navigate to the Onboarding Buddy website at https://www.onboardingbuddy.co.
 Proceed to register and create an account.

-## 2 Get you API credentials
+## 2 Get your API credentials

-Navigate to you application by clicking "View" on the dashboard.  making note of the following:
+Navigate to your application by clicking "View" on the dashboard.  making note of the following:

 On the "Details" Tab make a note of your application key:
 ```